Toyota Hilux: Reputation

 The Hilux has often been described as having a high level of durability and reliability during sustained heavy use or even abuse.

 This reputation was highlighted in several episodes of the BBC motoring show Top Gear.
 In series 3, episodes 5 and 6, a 1988 diesel N50 Hilux with 190000 miles on the odometer was subjected to considerable abuse, including being left on a beach for the incoming tide, left on top of a building as it was demolished, and being set on fire.
-The Hilux suffered severe structural damage, but was still running after being repaired with only the typical tools that would be found in a truck's toolbox.
-This Hilux became one of the background decorations in the Top Gear studio.
+The Hilux suffered severe structural damage, but was still running after being repaired with only the typical tools that would be found in a truck's toolbox (with the exception of a replaced windscreen for the driver's safety).
+In later series, this Hilux became one of the background decorations in the Top Gear studio, and is now on display in the "World of Top Gear" exhibit at the National Motor Museum, Beaulieu.
 In the later series 8, episode 3, a Hilux was chosen by Jeremy Clarkson as his platform for creating an amphibious vehicle (though by the end of that episode the Hilux failed to start), and in the Top Gear: Polar Special Clarkson and James May raced a specially modified 2007 model Hilux to the magnetic north pole from Northern Canada – making that truck the first motor vehicle to have made that journey.
 The camera crew's vehicle from this episode was later modified and driven to near the summit of the Eyjafjallajökull erupting Icelandic volcano by James May, in Series 15, Episode 1.

 In 1999, the Hilux appeared in a series of "Bugger" television advertisements in New Zealand and Australia, exaggerating its power and durability for comic effect.
 The adverts were banned in New Zealand after receiving 120 complaints, but later reinstated.

 A world record was achieved by the support crew for the participants in the 2008/2009 Amundsen Omega 3 South Pole Race.
 The crew traveled in specially adapted Toyota Hiluxes modified by Arctic Trucks, completing a trip of over 5000 km from Novo, a Russian Scientific Station in Antarctica to the Geographic South Pole and back again, making them the first 4×4s to reach the South Pole.
 The return journey of 2500 km from the South Pole to Novo Station was completed in a record 8 days and 17 hours.

-Despite being discontinued in Japan prior to 2017, the Hilux had been popularly grey-imported throughout private importers.
-This fact, along with the existing Hilux users' requests, encouraged Toyota to revive the Hilux in Japan after it had been discontinued 13 years earlier.